World Environment Day: Facts, History, Ways to Celebrate, and More

 Whether it’s spreading your new-found knowledge about small ways to protect our world, organizing a school-wide swap, or writing letters to congress, you can make a difference.

 After all, when it comes to our world, we are all in this together.
-What are you going to do to make a change this World Environment Day?
+What are you going to do to make a change?

 Remember, if you plan to donate to a nonprofit helping the environment, donate through Spiral’s Ethical Banking App and get your donations matched up to $150 per year³.